dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 If topic ID is not defined using header attributes, the ID is generated from title contents.

-If the Markdown document doesn’t contain a level 1 heading, one will be generated based on YAML metadata or from the document file name.
+If the Markdown document doesn’t contain a level 1 heading, one is generated based on YAML metadata or from the document file name.

 ## Topic content